SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_d3a813ac-f9b5-451c-a602-a5994544d9ed_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "AWS IAM Failed User Creation"

+    Detects an attemp to create a user account where the result is an explicit denied.

+    - **Effort:** intermediate

 ??? abstract "AWS IAM Password Policy Updated"

     Detects an update to the password policy.
 This could be an attempt to lower accounts security level.